onflow/docs/docs/evm/tools/clients/web3-js.md

 // (this is using the `retrieve` method from the contract with no arguments) const result = await contract.methods.retrieve().call()

-console.log(result) // current value stored in the contract
+console.log(result) // Current value stored in the contract
 ```

 ### Changing State